lexman/tuttle/doc/reference/tuttlefile_reference.md

 directories.

 ### http - https
-Any (valid http url)[https://en.wikipedia.org/wiki/Web_resource], like http://github.com .
+Any [valid http url](https://en.wikipedia.org/wiki/Web_resource), like http://github.com .
 Note that http resources can't be removed by tuttle, therefore invalidation of an http resource will issue a warning. https:// is also supported.

 ### sqlite